cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- The product page should display full list of product, and display some detail of these product with friendly user interface.
+- The product page should display a full list of products, and display some detail of these products with a friendly user interface.

 Implementation:

-- User can click the link on landing page or nav bar to visit the full item list.
+- User can click the link on the landing page or nav bar to visit the full item list.
-- The product list split to few pages divide by the paginator.
+- The products data is split into a few pages divided by the paginator.
-- Each item display their name, price, category with product image as a card component.
+- Each item will display its name, price, the category with the product image in a card component.
-- User can click the card to visit detail page to add item to card or report the product if needed.
+- User can click the card to visit the detail page to add the item to the cart or report the product if needed.

 <br>